Zuehlke/software-engineering-corner/drafts/angular-navigation-concept.md

 }
 ```

-To cancel just `navigationService.navigateToFlowSourcePage()` has to be called.
+To cancel `navigationService.navigateToFlowSourcePage()` has to be called.

 I think the only function that needs explaining is `navigateAfterSkipped`.
-The reason why `this.location.historyGo(this.skip);` can not be called immediately, is because a navigation is already in progress.
+The reason why `this.location.historyGo(this.skip);` can not be called immediately, is because a navigation is at that point still in progress.
 And the `computed` cancel handler of the Angular router is not finished yet.
-Remember from before `NavigationSkipped` is only dispatched if the url that should be activated is the same.
+Remember from before `NavigationSkipped` is only dispatched if the url that should be activated is the same as the current.
-So we can infer, that `NavigationSkipped` is dispatched at the very end when we are back on the original page, and exactly then we want to navigate further back.
+So now we know, that `NavigationSkipped` is dispatched at the very end when we are back on the original page, and exactly then we want to navigate further back.
 ![Computed in action](https://cdn.hashnode.com/res/hashnode/image/upload/v1722068727369/6SYDEYFNA.png?auto=format)

 ## How to skip finished flows